Frequently Asked Questions

 How can I stay informed about the progress of Maple Broadband?

 We’re just getting started with many aspects of delivering Broadband to everyone in Addison County.
-To stay informed about our progress fill out this form, and we’ll keep you in the loop.
+To stay informed about our progress subscribe to our bi-monthly eNewsletter, and we’ll keep you in the loop.

 How did you arrive at the name, “Maple Broadband?”